Please see our Health and Safety Policies as they may affect planning for your visit to LOH

 On Street Parking: Free parking is available along Colburn Park (Lebanon Green) and surrounding streets.

-Parking Lot: Public parking can be found in the lot directly behind Lebanon Opera House via Flynn Street.
+Parking Lot: Public parking can be found in the lot directly behind Lebanon Opera House via Flynn Street and Court Street.

 Advance Transit Blue and Red Line buses stop directly in front of Lebanon Opera House throughout the day.
 The last bus on the Red Line departs for West Lebanon at 6:15 pm, and the last bus on the Blue line departs for Hanover at 6:45.
 There is no bus service on weekends.